lars-t-hansen/sint/README.md

 ### High priority (for MVP)

 - implement let-values, because multiple values are ubiquitous
-- ports and some I/O, possibly including string ports
+- ports and some I/O
 - regexes and string matching.
 Syntax for literal regex could be #/.../ for example
 - high-value number operations, see numbers.sch
 - high-value control operations, see control.sch
-- load procedure
-- exit procedure and maybe emergency-exit
-- features, for hack value
-- basic error handling & recovery during execution; document it too
+- basic error handling & recovery during execution; document it too.  this includes what happens when we panic in a goroutine, and when a Go builtin panics.
 - a verb to load and run a file
 - clean up repl.go